Drug Dealer Simulator: Release and reception

 Drug Dealer Simulator was developed by Byterunners and published by Movie Games S.A..
 The game was released on April 16, 2020.
 It received generally mixed reviews from critics, with a score of 59 out of 100 on review aggregator Metacritic based on nine reviews.

 Josh Hawkins of Shacknews described the game as "barebones", criticizing what he viewed to be a lack of challenge in the game besides the police and stating that the game failed to reach its "true potential," held back by "basic systems" that made it "[feel] like a half-finished early access title".
 While he viewed the games "mixing" mechanic positively, he stated that the game needed more possibilities on how to use it, including the addition of more substances to use in creations.
 Rob Gordon of Screen Rant shared similar thoughts as Hawkins, believing that the game didn't offer much challenge to the player after its introduction and never deviated from a basic gameplay loop.

 Andy Kelly of PC Gamer described the game as "ugly, dumb, and kinda clunky", though viewed the game as having more effort into it than other simulation video games released around the same time.
 Steve Hogarty of Rock Paper Shotgun had different thoughts, stating that while the game was "ugly", it was still fun.
 He also described the games writing and voice acting as "entertainingly bizarre."

 In April 2025, Movie Games S.A launched an extensive investigation on another indie drug-dealing game, Schedule I, for allegedly IP infringing on Drug Dealer Simulator.
-The announcement of this has led Drug Dealer Simulator to amass negative reviews on Steam.
+This announcement led Drug Dealer Simulator to amass negative reviews on Steam.